Women’s World Cup: Which teams are through? Which are out? Which can still qualify? – KION546

 Costa Rica vs. Zambia, Japan vs. Spain

-Japan and Spain are already through to the last 16 after winning their opening two matches, but Spain leads the group on goal difference.
-A draw will qualify Spain in first, but Japan needs to win to top the group.
+Japan and Spain were already through to the last 16 after winning their opening two matches, but Japan’s 4-0 win over Spain ensures Japan tops the group.

 Group D